 Let $G$ be a finite group.
-It is a well known result (see \cite[Proposition 9.2]{StructureMackeyFunctors}) that the Burnside ring of $G$ can be embedded in the center of the Mackey algebra of $G$.
+It is known (see \cite[Proposition 9.2]{StructureMackeyFunctors}) that the Burnside ring of $G$ can be embedded in the center of the Mackey algebra of $G$.
 In this subsection we will prove that there exists a similar embedding of the centric Burnside ring of $\F$ into the center of a certain quotient of $\muFR$ (see Proposition \ref{prop:Action-of-centric-burnside-ring.}).

-Let us start by recalling the definition of centric Burnside ring of a fusion system. \begin{defn} (\cite[Definition 2.11]{BurnsideRingFusionSystemsDiazLibman}) The \textbf{centric Burnside ring of $\F$ }(denoted by \textbf{$\BFcR[]$}) is the Grothendieck group of the isomorphism classes of $\aOFc$ where addition is given by taking the isomorphism class of the coproducts of two representatives and multiplication is given by taking the isomorphism class of the product of two representatives.
+Let us start by recalling the definition of centric Burnside ring of a fusion system. \begin{defn} (\cite[Definition 2.11]{BurnsideRingFusionSystemsDiazLibman}) The \textbf{centric Burnside ring of $\F$ }(denoted by \textbf{$\BFcR[]$}) is the Grothendieck group of the semigroup whose elements are isomorphism classes of $\aOFc$ and addition is given by taking the isomorphism class of the coproduct of two representatives.
+This is doted with a ring structure by taking multiplication of two isomorphism classes to be the isomorphism class of the product of two of their representatives and extending by linearity.
 Given a commutative ring $\R$ we also define the \textbf{centric Burnside ring of $\F$ on $\R$} as

 \end{defn}